OMR-PRAIG-UA-ES/kernpy/docs/about.md

 # Who are we?

-University of Alicante research group.
+We are a research group affiliated with the University of Alicante.

-Find out more about us on our [website](https://praig.ua.es/).
+To learn more about our work, please visit our [website](https://praig.ua.es/).